Nolan Jones Player Props: Rockies vs. Athletics

 - The Athletics pitching staff ranks 24th in the league with a collective 8.2 strikeouts per nine innings.

-- The Athletics have the last-ranked team ERA among all league pitching staffs (5.85).
+- The Athletics' 5.83 team ERA ranks last among all league pitching staffs.

-- The Athletics allow the second-most home runs in baseball (147 total, 1.4 per game).
+- Athletics pitchers combine to surrender 148 total home runs at a clip of 1.4 per game (second-most in the league).

-- His most recent time out was on Sunday against the Houston Astros, when the righty tossed 5 1/3 innings, surrendering one earned run while allowing five hits.
+- His last appearance was on Sunday against the Houston Astros, when the right-hander threw five innings, surrendering one earned run while giving up two hits.

-- The 29-year-old has amassed a 5.06 ERA and 9.2 strikeouts per nine innings in 10 games this season, while giving up a batting average of .297 to opposing hitters.
+- The 24-year-old has put up an ERA of 5.50, with 9 strikeouts per nine innings, in 14 games this season.
+Opponents have a .254 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.